box/developer.box.com/content/guides/tooling/postman/refresh.md

 enabled but it can be turned off by setting the `enable_auto_refresh_access_token` Postman environment variable to `false`.

-To set this value, hit the edit button in the top right of your Box Postman environment variables.
+To set this value, click the edit button in the top right of your Box Postman environment variables.

 <ImageFrame border center shadow>